sarmad-sohaib/Moody/readme.md

   infrastructure and features.
 - **[Coroutines](https://kotlinlang.org/docs/coroutines-overview.html):** A concurrency design
   pattern that you can use on Android to simplify code that executes asynchronously.
 - **[Turbine](https://github.com/cashapp/turbine):** For testing of Kotlin Flows.
 Not all Flows are tested via Turbine, just in scenarios where manually testing them is difficult like test immediate state change.
+- **[Junit 5](https://docs.junit.org/current/user-guide/):** Used to test buisniss logic accross app.

 ## Getting Started